 The following season, Grala made his first full-time effort in the Truck Series, kicking off 2017 with a win from the pole in the season-opener at Daytona International Speedway.
 In addition to securing the title of youngest driver in NASCAR history to win a race at Daytona, Grala’s victory locked him into a spot in the Playoffs (the youngest driver in any series to do so) for the Truck Series in 2017.
 Grala ultimately finished the season seventh in the championship standings.

 In 2018, Grala made his NASCAR Xfinity Series debut, scoring a fourth-place finish in the season opener.
-Grala currently drives the No. 61 Ford Mustang for Fury Race Cars.
+Grala currently drives the No. 61 Ford Mustang for FURY.